 In this output, you can see that a registration form is created using Python Tkinter.
 The form has Entry and Selection Fields created using Python Tkinter widgets.

-Login page in Python Tkinter with database
+Login page in Python Tkinter with a database

 Frame Widget in Python Tkinter